Angel Minor, Chief Operating Officer and Acting CEO

 Kristi Gray joined CCNB in 2018 and is responsible for supporting and assisting corpsmembers in developing their personal career pathways so that they may successfully transition to post training, employment and reaching their personal goals, as well as assisting to manage the AmeriCorps Educational Award Program.

-Kristi has more than 20 years of experience in non-profit youth and program development, with a background in civil engagement and special needs education.
+Kristi has more than 20 years of experience in non-profit youth and program development, with a background in civic engagement and special needs education.
 She has long been interested in the role that conservation plays in the community, helping transitional youth find their place and purpose in life and in their own communities.

 Earlier in her career, Kristi spent 15 years in community outreach as a service provider to the displaced and veterans of Sonoma County.
 She earned a Bachelor of Arts in Social Justice: Intercultural Relations from California State University, Long Beach.

-Michelle Honey, Career Pathways WIOA/YEES Coordinator
+Michelle Honey, Sonoma Career Pathways Coordinator

 Michelle joined CCNB in 2017 as a part-time recruiter, then administrative assistant, and has since moved into the role of Career Pathways Coordinator.
 In this role, Michelle works with youth on case management, barrier removal/supportive services, career exploration, and job placement.